thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Look at these plugins first:
 First up, a handful of plugins that dramatically improve Obsidian.
 - [Templater](obsidian://show-plugin?id=templater-obsidian) - More powerful tools for templating files and creating files from templates than the default Template plugin offers.
 If you're comfortable writing JS scripts, you may embed [your own scripts](https://silentvoid13.github.io/Templater/user-functions/script-user-functions.html) within templates.
 [Docs](https://silentvoid13.github.io/Templater/).
 The tool has an active [discussion forum](https://github.com/SilentVoid13/Templater/discussions).
-See the templates directory for some templater examples.[^3]
+See the templates directory for some templater examples.[^3] I prefer to avoid the Folder Templates feature, which can cause unexpected behavior when I wanted one template but got another.
-- [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
-See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
-You'll probably want to enable yank-to-system-clipboard and a couple other things.
-If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.
-- [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
-Replaces core search plugin, and in-file search.
-Bind vault-search to Alt-O, runs slower than find-note search, which doesn't search inside files.
-For another powered-up search with many settings for filtering, see [Vantage](obsidian://show-plugin?id=vantage-obsidian).
 - [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
-Works nicely with Leader keys.
 I prefer this over starring notes.
 I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.
-- The `Minimal Theme` in Appearance settings, and [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Set up Obsidian to look the way you want to.
-I use the Atom custom theming, enable focus mode, change headers to be of different colors, and disable image maximization.
+- The `Minimal Theme` in Appearance settings, and [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Make Obsidian look good.
+A couple things I like: focus mode, headers of different colors, and disabling image maximization.
 - [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
 Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
 I bind many of these, replacing defaults where possible.
 [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) has a similar idea and covers the few things Smarter Markdown Hotkeys misses.
+- [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easier by providing commands for working with tables, and binding tab/enter to table movement.
+Requires basically no setup.
-- [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easy.
-Less powerful but also relevant, see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
-But if your markdown table is getting out of hand, just use a spreadsheet.
+    - If you really want to work with markdown tables instead of just using a spreadsheet, see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
+- [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
+See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
+You'll probably want to enable yank-to-system-clipboard and a couple other things.
+If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.

 ### General low setup
-These plugins tend to introduce minor UX improvements or generally helpful features.
+These plugins tend to introduce minor UX improvements or generally helpful features, and I recommend them all.
 Each requires very little setup (<5 minutes):
 - [Auto Link Title](obsidian://show-plugin?id=obsidian-auto-link-title) - No setup.
 Paste a link from the internet, replace the link with the title and markdown link.
+- [Automatic table of contents](obsidian://show-plugin?id=automatic-table-of-contents) Insert an dynamically generated table of contents.
+The other [Table of Contents](obsidian://show-plugin?id=obsidian-plugin-toc) plugin was buggy when I tried it.
-- [Better word count](obsidian://show-plugin?id=better-word-count) - One feature difference from the default word count (see bottom ribbon): select some text, the wordcount will reflect the words in the selection.
+- [Better word count](obsidian://show-plugin?id=better-word-count) - Souped up word count.
+Also shows words written today, and sub-heading word counts.
 - [Clear Unused Images](obsidian://show-plugin?id=oz-clear-unused-images) - Finds unused images in your media folder and clears them, saving space in your vault.
+- [Completr](obsidian://show-plugin?id=obsidian-completr) - convenient metadata and LaTeX completion suggestions.
-- [Dictionary](obsidian://show-plugin?id=obsidian-dictionary-plugin) - Create a dictionary view in the right sidebar, includes a thesaurus.
-Bound to Alt-D. Supports several languages.
+- [Dictionary](obsidian://show-plugin?id=obsidian-dictionary-plugin) - Create a dictionary view in the right sidebar.
+Supposedly comes with a synonym search on hovering over highlighted words, but this seems to rarely work.
+Dictionary bound to Alt-D. Supports several languages.
+- [File Tree Alternative](obsidian://show-plugin?id=file-tree-alternative) - alternative to the default file-explorer.
+Shows files in a more compact way, with note counts.
+Doesn't require much setup; you will know quickly whether you like or hate the UI.
+Though I tend to use the tags view more than either.
 - [Filename Heading Sync](obsidian://show-plugin?id=obsidian-filename-heading-sync) - H1 headers should usually match filenames.
 This plugin automates that.
-Worth disabling for templates in the templates folder, which may have keywords in their H1.
+Worth disabling for templates in the templates folder, which may have template syntax in their H1.
 - [Footnote Shortcut](obsidian://show-plugin?id=obsidian-footnotes) - 1 new hotkey for creating, jumping to, and jumping back from footnotes, which I bind to Alt-F. I tried [Better Footnote](obsidian://show-plugin?id=better-fn), but found its model of footnotes less convenient.
 I also like [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes), which re-orders misordered footnotes.
-- [File Tree Alternative](obsidian://show-plugin?id=file-tree-alternative) - alternative to the default file-explorer.
-Shows files in a more compact way, with note counts.
-Doesn't require much setup; you will know quickly whether you like or hate the UI.
-Though I tend to use the tags view more than either.
 - [Hider](obsidian://show-plugin?id=obsidian-hider) - Hide UI elements you don't like.
-I hide the app ribbon (don't do this unless you're totally comfortable with the keyboard commands!) and the scrollbar.
+I hide the left side app ribbon (don't do this unless you're totally comfortable with the keyboard commands!) and the scrollbar.
+I also hide tabs.
+I don't like tabs, and would disable them entirely if I could.
 - [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) - Some overlap with vim mode.
 I mainly use this to toggle to-do lists and blockquotes.
 The default keybinds are fine.
 - [Keyboard Analyzer](obsidian://show-plugin?id=keyboard-analyzer) - Can show you a modal of which hotkeys you've bound where with `Open Keyboard Shortcuts View`.
 This is very useful if you bind many keys, or want to see what keys are unbound.
-- [Natural Language Dates](obsidian://show-plugin?id=nldates-obsidian) - Trigger Obsidian to replace natural language dates with the character `@`.
+- [LanguageTool Tracker](obsidian://show-plugin?id=obsidian-languagetool-plugin) - Integration with the [LanguageTool](https://languagetool.org/) grammar checker, nice extension for avoiding dumb grammar issues.
+I prefer this over the default spellchecker, as LanguageTool checks for spelling errors and grammar issues.
+LanguageTool has a free mode and a premium mode, the free mode is already reasonably decent.
+There's also a browser extension for LanguageTool, if you're into that.
+- [MetaEdit](obsidian://show-plugin?id=metaedit) - A hotkey to edit metadata, with a customizable modal window.
+Useful for occasionally creating metadata fields.
+The [Metadata Menu](obsidian://show-plugin?id=metadata-menu) plugin is another powerful plugin for interacting with metadata along with Dataview, though I haven't needed a more powerful tool, so I haven't reached for it.
-- [Obsidian Pandoc](obsidian://show-plugin?id=obsidian-pandoc) - Tool to export notes to other formats: pdf, html, ePub, docx, Latex, etc. Requires that you have `pandoc` and `pdflatex` CLI tools, which you should be able to install with your package manager of choice.
-You have to set up the export directory before you can use this plugin.
+- [Obsidian Pandoc](obsidian://show-plugin?id=obsidian-pandoc) - Occasionally useful plugin for exporting notes to other formats: pdf, html, ePub, docx, Latex, etc. Requires that you have `pandoc` and `pdflatex` CLI tools, which you should be able to install with your package manager of choice.
+- [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
+Similar to core search plugin, and in-file search.
+I also looked at (but do not use) [Vantage](obsidian://show-plugin?id=vantage-obsidian) which allows for highly specific searches of your vault.
 - [Paste Image Png to Jpeg](obsidian://show-plugin?id=obsidian-paste-png-to-jpeg) - automatically rename images to indicate what file they live in for clarity, and compress images to take less space on pasting.
+- [Quick Switcher++](obsidian://show-plugin?id=darlal-switcher-plus) - Replaces the Quick Switcher default plugin.
+The default command palette shows key-bindings, so the default is still preferred there.
+I bind Ctrl-S to `Symbol Mode` and Ctrl-L to `Related Items Mode`, and Ctrl-H to `Headers Mode`, and move `Search Replace` to Ctrl-R. Comes with a lot of settings, though I haven't changed them much at all.
+- [Recent Files](obsidian://show-plugin?id=recent-files-obsidian) - A left-bar menu for recently opened files.
 - [Remember Cursor Position](obsidian://show-plugin?id=remember-cursor-position) - Does what it says on the box: remembers cursor position across files.
 I like this a lot.
-- [Scroll Offset](obsidian://show-plugin?id=obsidian-scroll-offset) - Keep some distance between your cursor and the bottom of the screen, I set to 80 px, or about 3 lines.
-If you click into the buffer space, you break the spacing for the current note.
+- [Scroll Offset](obsidian://show-plugin?id=obsidian-scroll-offset) - Nice to keep some distance between your cursor and the bottom of the screen.
+There is a mouse bug; if you click into the buffer space, you break the spacing for the current note.
+- [Settings search](obsidian://show-plugin?id=settings-search) - A searchbar for your settings.
+Useful if you install many plugins.
 - [Show Current File Path](obsidian://show-plugin?id=obsidian-show-file-path) - Show the file path in the bottom ribbon in an unobtrusive way.
-- [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - More tools to manage tags in the core plugin right-sidebar tags pane.
+- [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler) - Right click on a tag in the tabs pane to rename, search, and merge tags.
 - [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes) - A command to reorder your footnotes, if they are out of order.
 - [Trim Whitespace](obsidian://show-plugin?id=obsidian-trim-whitespace) - Automatically trim unused whitespace.
 A common feature in IDEs, nice to have it here as well, especially if you version control with git.

 ### General medium setup
-Plugins that you may want to poke for at least 10 minutes.
-I recommend trying out each of these, as they tend to straddle the boundary of *easy to setup and use*, and pretty useful.
+Plugins that you may need to read documentation/settings for at least 10 minutes.
+I also recommend each of these, as they tend to straddle the boundary of *easy to setup and use*, and pretty useful.
-- [Completr](obsidian://show-plugin?id=obsidian-completr) - YAML frontmatter and LaTeX completions.
-I disable natural language completions, as I find it more often annoying than helpful.
-- [Database Folder](https://github.com/RafaelGB/obsidian-db-folder) - Create a database folder that tracks notes within a given folder, built around the Dataview plugin.
-Basically, a simplified version of the dataview plugin, with the specific use case of tracking particular folders.
-Useful for creating reference list notes, or organization tasks like tracking notes on people, journal files, etc. To make best use, think about what metadata information you would want to see in the database folder about each note.
-Then template that YAML information in your templates for that note type.
-- [LanguageTool Tracker](obsidian://show-plugin?id=obsidian-languagetool-plugin) - Integration with the [LanguageTool](https://languagetool.org/) grammar checker, nice extension for avoiding dumb grammar issues.
-I prefer this over the default spellchecker, as LanguageTool checks for spelling errors and grammar issues.
-LanguageTool has a free mode and a premium mode, the free mode is already reasonably decent.
-There's also a browser extension for LanguageTool, if you're into that.
-- [MetaEdit](obsidian://show-plugin?id=metaedit) - Edit the YAML metadata with a customizable modal window.
-Can be used to name YAML tags and enumerate their values, with a little set-up.
-Currently using this, would like to eventually try the [Metadata Menu](obsidian://show-plugin?id=metadata-menu) plugin, which appears to have similar goals and a few more options.
 - [Obsidian Git](obsidian://show-plugin?id=obsidian-git) - Back up your personal vault to a remote git repository every N minutes.
 I've stopped using this in favor of the premium Sync, but it is well done.
-It may not work with sandboxed Obsidian clients.
+It may not work with sandboxed Obsidian clients, and I'm not sure how you'd set it up for mobile.
-- [Quick Switcher++](obsidian://show-plugin?id=darlal-switcher-plus) - Replaces the Quick Switcher default plugin.
-The default command palette shows key-bindings, so the default is still preferred there.
-I bind Ctrl-S to `Symbol Mode` and Ctrl-L to `Related Items Mode`, and Ctrl-H to `Headers Mode`, and move `Search Replace` to Ctrl-R.
-- [Table of Contents](obsidian://show-plugin?id=obsidian-plugin-toc) and [Dynamic Table of Contents](obsidian://show-plugin?id=obsidian-dynamic-toc) - If you want a plaintext Table of Contents inserter, go for the former.
-If you'd prefer your ToC to update dynamically render with file contents (can't copy the contents of the rendered table), there's the latter.
-The former is buggier, and tends to number incorrectly, but are easy to replace with bullet points.
-- [Tag Folder](obsidian://show-plugin?id=obsidian-tagfolder) - Alternative views on Tags.
-Warning that the Tag folder does NOT work in an obvious way, but instead represents permutations of all tags in file; that may have been unclear, see their docs.
-Tag Folder's representation of tags seems powerful, though I'm still evaluating how I'd like to use it in relation to the default tags pane.
-- [Workspaces Plus](obsidian://show-plugin?id=workspaces-plus) - enhances the default Workspaces plugin with useful UI elements and hotkeys.
-Workspaces are a good candidate for leader keys.
+- [Text Generator](obsidian://show-plugin?id=obsidian-textgenerator-plugin) - plugin to query OpenAI text generation API's.
+You'll need your own API key.

 ### General high setup
-Some plugins take longer to set up, but enable entirely new Obsidian workflows.
+These plugins take longer to set up, but enable new Obsidian workflows.
 Each of these may take at least a half hour to set up and get acquainted with.

-If you have time for just two, familiarize yourself with just 2, learn to use Templater and QuickAdd.
-Vimrc too, if you're using Vim mode.
-You can use the Dataview plugin to query your vault like an SQL database, but doing so can be somewhat involved.
+I wrote this section somewhat aspirational documentation for myself a year ago, at the end of 2022, so that I might use these more.
+There was an attempt, but I haven't actually used them much.
+They are powerful, and might be useful for you.

+- [Database Folder](https://github.com/RafaelGB/obsidian-db-folder) - Do the Notion database thing.
+Create a database folder that tracks notes within a given folder, built around the Dataview plugin.
+Basically, a simplified version of the dataview plugin, with the specific use case of tracking particular folders.
+Maybe useful for creating reference list notes, or organization tasks like tracking notes on people, journal files, etc. To make best use, think about what metadata information you would want to see in the database folder about each note.
+Then template that information in your templates for that note type.
 - [Dataview](obsidian://show-plugin?id=dataview) - A JavaScript API and SQL-like query language for filtering, sorting, and extracting data from your vault.
 May heavily influence how you use notes' YAML metadata.
 Suggested use case: you've used Obsidian for a while, and want to analyze metadata about your vault.
 If you're using this, you may also want to look at [MetaEdit](obsidian://show-plugin?id=metaedit), for managing note metadata.
 Some other plugins require Dataview: eg. DB Folder, a lightweight wrapper around Dataview, and ExcaliBrain, an alternate graph view.
 - [Linter](obsidian://show-plugin?id=obsidian-linter) - Highly flexible tool for correcting common formatting issues.
 The tool is very conservative by default, but has many options to enable, as well as an option to define custom rules.
 - [QuickAdd](obsidian://show-plugin?id=quickadd) - Powerful way to add content to the vault, but can be very fiddly to set up.
 QA comes with 4 modes, of which I use 3.